edoardomanieri/Parlament_network/README.md

 # PARLIAMENT NETWORK

-Thesis project that aims to uncover latent alliances among politicians.
+Thesis project that aims to uncover latent alliances among italian politicians.

 # Structure of the project